StimzRx/MCMod.FabricServerAPI/README.md

 The hotkey menu currenly just allows users to teleport to spawn.
 In the future it will allow MUCH more including configuration screens for other server-side mods, alternative type of TPA, trading, dueling, and many others.

+To use the current "teleport to spawn" feature, admins must first set spawn in the menu via the "ADMIN" button on the top-right of it.
+This will require either the player be an OP, or that they have the ``serverapi.admin`` permission.

 More features for the **Hotkey Menu** system in the coming months(hopefully).

 ## Events
 - PlayerEvents.JUMP
   - A cancelable jump event for all ServerPlayerEntity
 - PlayerEvents.SNEAK
   - A cancelable sneak event for all ServerPlayerEntity
 - PlayerEvents.BLOCK_BREAK
   - A cancelable event for when a player breaks a block

 ## ServerUtils
 A utility class featuring a array of static methods for you to use!